MikkaHYT/backrooms-mod-1.21.1/README.md

 ## Features

 ### 🪄 Items
-- **Corrupted Sword**: An OP corrupted sword that can be acquired by killing the backrooms boss.
+- **Corrupted Sword**: A powerful corrupted blade acquired by defeating the Backrooms Boss.
-- **Lightning Stick**: A stick that once acquired by defeating the backrooms boss, can be used to summon lightning wherever you are looking.
+- **Lightning Stick**: Summon lightning wherever you look after defeating the boss.
+- **Backrooms Compass**: Navigate the endless halls - locates escape portals and boss rooms.
+Only works in the Backrooms dimension.

 ### 🧱 Blocks
 - **Backrooms Portal**: Your gateway to the unknown.
+Built with a quartz frame and activated with flint and steel.
-- **Escape Portal**: Is there really a way out?
+- **Escape Portal**: A rare salvation found deep within the Backrooms.
-- **Yellow Wallpaper**: The iconic mono-yellow wallpaper, available in multiple variations.
+- **Yellow Wallpaper**: The iconic mono-yellow wallpaper in multiple variations.
-- **Moist Carpet**: Squishy, damp carpet that makes you uncomfortable just looking at it.
+- **Moist Carpet**: Squishy, damp carpet that slows your movement.
-- **Flickering Light**: Fluorescent lights that hum and flicker, adding to the atmosphere.
+- **Flickering Light**: Fluorescent lights that hum and flicker, occasionally going dark.

 ### 👻 Entities
 - **Backrooms Monster**: A tall, terrifying entity that stalks the endless corridors.
-- **Backrooms Boss**: A formidable foe that will test your survival skills.
+- **Backrooms Boss**: A formidable foe with 500 HP, shields, and devastating attacks.
+Only vulnerable to critical hits.
+Features a boss health bar.
+- **Skin Stealer**: A sinister entity that mimics the appearance of nearby players, stalking them before attacking.

 ### 🧠 Mechanics
-- **Sanity System**: You might hear or see things that are not there until the backrooms boss has been killed.
+- **Sanity System**: Experience auditory and visual hallucinations until you defeat the boss.
+- **Ambient Sound System**: Constant fluorescent humming, distant footsteps, doors, and unsettling whispers.
-- **Custom Dimension**: A generated Backrooms dimension with endless rooms and hallways.
+- **Custom Dimension**: A procedurally generated Backrooms dimension with endless rooms, hallways, and boss arenas.
+- **Fog Effect**: Limited visibility with an eerie yellowish fog that matches the Backrooms aesthetic.

+### 🏆 Advancements
+- **The Backrooms**: Awarded when you first enter the Backrooms dimension.
+- **Freedom!**: Find an escape portal and return to the Overworld.
+- **Escaping the Madness**: Defeat the Backrooms Boss and regain your sanity.

-### 🎨 Coming In Next Update
+### 🔮 Coming Soon
 - **Smiler**: Beware the glowing smile in the dark.

+## How to Enter the Backrooms

+1. Build a portal frame using **Quartz Blocks** (similar to a Nether portal shape).
+2. Light it with **Flint and Steel**.
+3. Step through... if you dare.

 ## Installation